OpenLineage/OpenLineage/spec/OpenLineage.md

 - Job
 - Dataset (Inputs or Outputs)

 A facet is an atomic piece of metadata identified by its name.
-This means that emiting a new facet whith the same name for the same entity replaces the previous facet instance for that entity entirely).
+This means that emitting a new facet with the same name for the same entity replaces the previous facet instance for that entity entirely).
 It is defined as a JSON object that can be either part of the spec or custom facets defined in a different project.

+Custom facets must use a distinct prefix named after the project defining them to avoid collision with standard facets defined in the [OpenLineage.json](OpenLineage.json) spec.
 They have a \_schemaURL field pointing to the corresponding version of the facet schema (as a JSONPointer: [$ref URL location](https://swagger.io/docs/specification/using-ref/) ).

 Example: https://raw.githubusercontent.com/OpenLineage/OpenLineage/main/spec/OpenLineage.json#/definitions/MyCustomJobFacet